simon-gartner/CMPE458/phase3-w25/documentation/README.md

 ## DOCUMENTATION ##

 ## Modifications Made
+From the previous phase, the array data type was introudced.
+Introducing this data type requires the checking of more semantic errors.
 The semantic analyzer was created to check for the following:
     Variable Declaration Before Use: Ensure all variables are declared before they are used.
     Type Checking: Ensure operations and assignments involve compatible data types.
     Scope Management: Validate that variables are used within their declared scope.
-    Function Argument Validation (if functions are included): Ensure function calls match expected parameters.
-    Array Bound Checking (if applicable): Detect cases where an array index is out of bounds.
+    Array Bound Checking: Detect cases where an array index is out of bounds.
     Use of Uninitialized Variables: Ensure variables are assigned values before use.
     Arithmetic Errors: Detect division by zero and similar runtime errors.
     Loop Condition Validation: Ensure loop conditions are of the correct type (boolean).
-    Return Statement Validation (if functions are included): Validate function return types and return statements.
     Duplicate Declarations: Ensure variables are not declared multiple times within the same scope.

 In order to check for these the following functions were implemented: